How to create incredible new employee announcement emails

 Why is a new employee announcement email a good idea?

-A new hire announcement is a vital step of the onboarding process.
+A new hire announcement is a vital step in the onboarding process.
 Not only does it keep communication open and increase transparency within the organization, but it provides value to everyone involved, including:

 Who should the new employee announcement email come from?